- Home

 - Documentation of any Alimony, Child Support, Rental, and Assistance from others.

-If you qualify, your exemption will be in the amount of $160,000 deducted from your total assessed value.
+If you qualify, your exemption will be in the amount of $200,000 deducted from your total assessed value and according to the percentage of ownership per RSA 72:41 Proration.